srawat19/feedbackapp-azure-ai-cosmosdb/README.md

   1) `dotnet clean`
   2) `dotnet publish -c Release --framework net8.0`
   3) Go to your Azure portal -> your app service -> Configuration and set **Start up command** : `dotnet feedbackApp.dll`
-  4) Download **Azure App Service extension**, if not installed in VS Code
-  5) Go to **Command Palette** -> Click **Azure App Service : Deploy to web App**
-  6) Configure deployment for below settings :
-     - Subscription & Azure App Service path
-     - Deploy Sub path : Specify publish folder path which will be used for deployment in Azure App.
-  7) To set up App settings, go to Azure Portal -> your app service -> Settings ->  Environment variables -> App Settings.
-     If appSettings.Development.json has key structure like
+  4) To **set up App settings**, go to *Azure Portal -> your app service -> Settings ->  Environment variables -> App Settings*.
+If appSettings.Development.json has key        structure as below :

      ```bash
+     {
        "CosmosDb" : {
        "Endpoint" : "",
        "Container" :""
        }
+     }
      ```
-     then App settings will have keys likes CosmosDb_Endpoint, CosmosDb_Container.
-Set these value too.
+     then App settings will have keys look like `CosmosDb_Endpoint, CosmosDb_Container`.
+Add all keys following a similar pattern along with their values.
+  5) Download **Azure App Service extension**, if not installed in VS Code
+  6) Go to **Command Palette** -> Click **Azure App Service : Deploy to web App**
+  7) Configure deployment for below settings :
+     - Subscription & Azure App Service path
+     - Deploy Sub path : Specify publish folder path which will be used for deployment in Azure App.

 ✅ After deployment, your application will be available on Azure App Service with OIDC-based authentication, Azure Cosmos DB storage, and integration with Azure Text Analytics.Azure app should be browsable now.